RoDyn: Taming Interactive Robot-Dynamic 2.5D World Model for Robotic Manipulation: Method

 \subsection{Downstream Tasks}

-\textbf{iMoWM for Imitation Learning.} World models are capable of predicting future observations conditioned on actions, thereby serving as a powerful form of data augmentation for real-world data.
-In our framework, we employ iMoWM to roll out multiple demonstrations given an initial observation and a successful action sequence.
-The generated multi-modal outputs are then utilized to train a robotic manipulation policy via 3D Diffusion Policy~\cite{chi2023diffusion}.
-For our imitation learning setup, we use only color images and depth maps as inputs to the policy, while actions are predicted in sequential chunks to ensure temporal consistency in robotic control.
+\textbf{RoDyn for Imitation Learning.} By predicting future observations conditioned on continuous actions, world models serve as a powerful data augmentation engine for real-world robotic tasks.
+In our framework, we employ RoDyn to synthesize multiple geometrically grounded demonstration rollouts given an initial observation and a successful action trajectory.
+The generated 2.5D multi-modal outputs are subsequently utilized to train a robust robotic manipulation policy via 3D Diffusion Policy~\cite{chi2023diffusion}.
+For our imitation learning setup, the policy ingests only the synthesized semantic appearances and spatial topologies, while actions are predicted in sequential chunks to ensure temporal consistency during continuous robotic control.